Suds-p/spotify-calendar/README.md

 - March 21, 2022 - Attempting to tie back + frontends together.
   - Command to run flask program is just "flask run".
 File should always be app.py.
   - Command to run node server is just "npm run devStart".
+  - JSON now successfully transfers from Python to JS side.